UKHomeOffice/acp-tf-nlb/README.md

-## Changelogs
+## Changelog

+v3.0.0
+- (breaking change) var.subnet_tags removed instead to use hard coded var.subnet_ids
+- (breaking change) added mandatory var.security_groups_ingress_cidr to allow for optional CIDR range for SG's
-v2.1.0 - Added mandatory ingress cidr range variable for the security group v2.0.0 - Breaking changes, renaming var.listeners to var.ports and turns it into an map(object) which uses the ports as indexes so doesn't cause the Terraform index shift recreation issue and also accepts multiple target groups v1.0.5 - Adds support for the boolean argument 'preserve_client_ip'
+- Optional disable_security_groups to allow for backwards compatability v2.0.0 - Breaking changes, renaming var.listeners to var.ports and turns it into an map(object) which uses the ports as indexes so doesn't cause the Terraform index shift recreation issue and also accepts multiple target groups v1.0.5 - Adds support for the boolean argument 'preserve_client_ip'